techindro/Samyam-space-labels/.Samyam/plan.md

-# Samyam — Data Labeling & Space Tech AI Platform
+# SamyamAI — Data Labeling & Space Tech AI Platform

 A stunning, dark-themed landing website inspired by Scale AI's design, rebranded as **SamyamAI** with a focus on **data labeling** and **space technology**.